-P1: Whats the principle of RSA encyption based upon?
-Me: It makes an assumption that product of large number is tough to factorize again.
+P1: What’s the principle of RSA encryption based upon?
+Me: It makes an assumption that the product of a large number is tough to factorize again.

-P1: You are missing a very important aspect, it is product of large primenumbers.
+P1: You are missing a very important aspect, it is the product of large prime numbers.
 Me: (Amazed by P1’s interest in the subject, ) yes, sir, it is prime numbers.
 There is an RSA challenge being held every year to find out the complexity of the problem and improvise the method.